If you think this article is just for those with diabetes, you would be wrong. If you are overweight, this post is also for you….

 So, if you look more closely at these targets, notice that this leaves you NO MORE than about a 25 point spike in blood glucose to maintain normal blood glucose and NO MORE than about a 30 point spike in blood glucose to maintain “diabetic normal” blood glucose.
 We will discuss the ADA targets NO MORE.

 So, here is how you “eat to your meter.”
 Take a blood glucose reading before a meal.
 Eat your meal.
-If you are NOT diabetic, test your blood glucose 1 hour after a meal (if diabetic, test 1 1/2 hours after a meal.
-If you are diabetic and commonly experience blood glucose levels over 200, then test 2 hours after a meal).
+If you do NOT have diabetes, test your blood glucose 1 hour after a meal (if you hav3 diabetes, test 1 1/2 hours after a meal.
+If you hav3 diabetes and commonly experience blood glucose levels over 200, then test 2 hours after a meal).

 If you experience more than a 25-30 point spike in your blood glucose between your pre and post meal readings, then identify the carbohydrate (grain, starch, legume or fruit) on your plate.
 THAT FOOD IS NOT YOUR FRIEND!
 (Article: “Should I Eat Fruit?
 How About Grains, Starches and Legumes?”
 HERE.)

 What do you do if you find a food that spikes you over the target range?
 Well, next time, try cutting the portion of that food to a very small amount.
-For instance, I would personally have a significant blood glucose spike from 10 strawberries, bur very little spike from 3 strawberries.
+For instance, I might have a significant blood glucose spike from 10 strawberries, but very little spike from 3 strawberries.
 So, I have learned my limit with this particular food.

-If you still have a significant blood glucose spike from the food after consuming only a very small portion, then, in my opinion, this food has to be eliminated from your diet.
+If you still have a significant blood glucose spike from the food after consuming only a very small portion, then, in my opinion, this food should be eliminated from your diet or consumed on rare occasions.
 Why?
 Because your body cannot process this food without significant blood glucose rise.
 If you continue to eat foods that cause a significant rise in blood glucose, you will eventually need medication (or MORE medication) to help you process these foods.
 To me, no food is worth more medicine and the side effects that come along with it.

 Now, when you find a food that causes very little blood glucose spike, put it on a “safe” list.
 After a few weeks of testing like this, you will have built up a nice sized safe list, and you will have eliminated obvious trigger foods.
 Concentrate your meals around your “safe” foods.
 Once I have determined which foods are “safe”, I personally, no longer test for those foods.